fkie-cad/COMIDDS/content/datasets/od_ids2022.md

 ***

 ### Overview
-The Offensive Defensive Intrusion Detection System (OD-IDS2022) dataset is an effort to create a network-based dataset consisting of NetFlows, fulfilling a number of requirements cited out by the authors.
+The Offensive Defensive Intrusion Detection System (OD-IDS2022) dataset is an effort to create a network-based dataset consisting of NetFlows, fulfilling a number of requirements formulated by the authors.
 These include commonly named dataset characteristics such as Complete Capture, Complete Network Configuration, Labels, Anonymity, etc.
 The defining features of this dataset are its comparatively long runtime (30 days) along with a large number of different network-based attacks (28), inspired by the Open Web Application Security Project's (OWASP) Top 10 list of web application security risks in 2021.
 However, it seems to suffer from poor documentation regarding both benign and malicious activity, and access to the dataset must be requested manually via email.